quicwg/multipath/draft-ietf-quic-multipath.md

 a new path, it has to retire one of the established paths.

 ACK_MP frame (defined in {{ack-mp-frame}}) SHOULD be send on the same path as identified by the Path Identifier.
-However, an endpoint can be returned via either a different path, based on different strategies of sending ACK_MP frames.
+However, an ACK_MP frame can be returned via either a different path, based on different strategies of sending ACK_MP frames.

 Using multiple packet number spaces requires changes in the way AEAD is